RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 - Backend API server is not reachable from the Web Network directly
 - Nginx acts as a barrier — clients only ever communicate with the web server
+- Only HTTP (port 80) is exposed externally.
 - No database credentials or backend logic are present on this VM

 ---